So What is Retina Anyway?

 Fast forward to the present: this is typical of mobile devices and upscale monitors, which means that when you design a webpage, you want to design it with high resolution displays in mind.
-If your target audience is composed of a high-end clientele this is imperative, but you really should consider it either way, as all screens and devices will catch up in time.
+This is especially imperative if your target audience is a high-end clientele, but you really should consider it either way, as all screens and devices will catch up in time.

 1x vs 2x Graphics

 If you’re adding a graphic to a website into a space that you would like to display at 640 pixels wide at a standard resolution, you’d use an image that’s just that — 640 pixels wide.
 This is what’s considered “1x”.
 To accommodate high resolution/retina displays, you’ll want to use an image that’s 1280 pixels wide, which is what’s referred to as “2x”.
 While the graphic will still display on the website at 640 pixels wide, you are doubling the pixel density by using an image that’s double the size.
 2x graphics are much sharper and richer than 1x graphics, which ensures users see a crisp graphic instead of one that’s on the blurry side.

 |Image File Width…||Coded To Be…||Is This Resolution|